Posted on

 Intentional injuries

-Workers’ compensation laws are designed to cover an injured worker’s losses for accidents that happen on the job.
-If an employer intentionally hurts one of its workers, it was not an accident.
-The injured worker can file a personal injury lawsuit against his or her employer, rather than a workers’ compensation claim.
+Workers’ compensation laws are designed to cover your losses for accidents that happen on the job.
+If an employer intentionally hurts you, it was not an accident.
+You can file a personal injury lawsuit against your employer, rather than a workers’ compensation claim.

 These injuries are often the result of an employer’s: